prachi3761/ai-resume-analyzer/README.md

 Job seekers spend hours crafting resumes — only to be silently filtered out.
 They never know *why* they're rejected, which keywords are missing, or how to tailor their resume for each role.
 The feedback loop is completely broken.

 **AI Resume Analyzer** fixes this.
 It's a full-stack SaaS platform that acts as your **personal AI recruiter**.
-Upload your resume once and instantly get a multi-dimensional ATS score, the exact keywords you're missing, AI-generated cover letters, mock interview questions with answer strategies, and a complete career growth roadmap.
+Upload your resume once and instantly get a multi-dimensional ATS score, the exact keywords you're missing, AI-generated cover letters,  and a complete career growth roadmap.
 All powered by Google Gemini AI.
 No guesswork.
 No more rejections.

 ---